himalayahall/DATA607-FINALPROJECT/README.md

 7. EDA using Spark SQL
    - There are many cloud hosted Spark deployments - e.g. [Databricks Apache Spark](https://www.databricks.com/spark/about) and [AWS EM](https://aws.amazon.com/emr/features/spark/) - but the free tiers are time-limited.
 However, we can leverage a standalone Spark cluster as proof-of-concept.
 The standalone version provides ALL the functionality needed for implementing EDAs leveraging Spark.
 8. EDA ideas
   > Hypothesis: mask mandates had an impact on infection rates, hispitalizations, and deaths

-  > Hypothesis: school closures had an impact on infection rates, hispitalizations, and deaths

-  > Hypothesis: incomes levels were correlated with infection rates, hispitalizations, and deaths

-  > Hypothesis: race/age/gender were correlated with infection rates, hispitalizations, and deaths

 9. Explore displaying data in maps using [Leaflet](https://rstudio.github.io/leaflet/)

 # Folders
 1. data